Key Takeaways: Ozempic’s Connection to Eating Disorders

 Supporting Those with Eating Disorders

-Weight-loss drugs like semaglutide are becoming popular.
+Weight-loss drugs like semaglutide (Ozempic, Wegovy, and Zepbound) are becoming increasingly popular for weight management, but they can be dangerous for those with eating disorders.
 It’s important to spot triggers for eating disorders and address weight bias.

 We can support our loved ones by: